 Now, with all of this information in mind, we are going to investigate the many milestones accomplished by the SADX modding community and their research of the 2004 PC port of Sonic Adventure DX.
 We will also take a look at the tools they’ve developed and how mods were created for the game.
 Without more to say, this is The History of Sonic Adventure DX Modding.

 The original concept was to have all the sections in a single article; but as a way to allow some gradual ease in reading the whole thing, these sections that cover the entire topic will be spread out in separate posts.
-You can find the next one and all the others in the index below, though note that grayed-out sections are still not avaliable yet.
+You can find the next one and all the others in the index below.